Untangling the Rideshare Driver/Company Relationship

 Uber and Lyft Require Commercial Insurance Coverage

 Because using a rideshare app turns a normal car into a commercial vehicle, standard insurance won’t cover any accidents that happen while a driver is working.
-Whether you’re in the car with a rideshare or you were hit by one, the driver’s insurance will decline coverage for any injuries or property damage caused while on the clock.
+Whether you’re a passenger in an Uber or you were hit by one, the driver’s insurance will decline coverage for any injuries or property damage caused while on the clock.

 Both Uber and Lyft offer commercial insurance to drivers, which begins when they open the app.
 The coverage, which varies depending on whether the driver is actively transporting a passenger or just looking for one, exceeds mandatory minimums in every state and will come into play when personal insurance doesn’t.